Abhi-coder-crypto/ProductCatalog/DEPLOYMENT.md

 7. Click "Deploy site"

+### How the Routing Works

+The application uses Netlify's redirect feature to route API calls to serverless functions:

+1. Frontend makes request: `/api/products`
+2. Netlify redirect rule intercepts and forwards to: `/.netlify/functions/api/products`
+3. Serverless function handles the request at path: `/products`
+4. Response is returned to the frontend

+This configuration is defined in `netlify.toml` and the routes in `netlify/functions/api.ts` are designed to work with this flow.

 ## Step 4: Seed the Database

 After the first deployment, you need to seed your database with categories and products: